The WNC Desk · North Carolina

 How to read this honestly

 This is a roundup, not a verdict on any one bill.
-Two of the three are signed; HB 437's status can change, so check whether it has been signed or vetoed before treating the ban as settled.
+Two of the three are signed, and the third, the camping ban, was vetoed on July 8; an override attempt is still possible, so check the bill's status before treating the ban as settled either way.
 Reasonable people read these differently: supporters see faster paths into treatment and cleaner public spaces, and Step Up AVL's own explainers, linked below, argue the fuller case on each.
 What is not in dispute is the pattern, three bills leaning the same way in a single week.